connext/documentation/docs/developers/contracts/contracts-quickstart.md

   }
 ```

 You'll notice we have a custom modifier `onlyExecutor` on this function.
-This signals some kind of permissioning requirement - we'll dig into that in a bit.
-For the permissioned flow, it's actually easier to consider the source contract first.
+This signals some kind of authentication requirement - we'll dig into that in a bit.
+For the authenticated flow, it's actually easier to consider the source contract first.

 ### Source Contract

-This is the exact same contract as the source contract for the unpermissioned example above, except that `forceSlow: true` because permissioned calls must flow through the Nomad slow path.
+This is the exact same contract as the source contract for the unauthenticated example above, except that `forceSlow: true` because authenticated calls must flow through the Nomad slow path.

 To recap: inside the `updateValue` function, we simply create `calldata` to match the target function signature, construct the `XCallArgs`, and call `xcall` with it.